 directions

-- Cook the sausage in a large sauce pan over medium-high heat and set aside.
+- Cook the sausage in a large saucepan over medium-high heat, breaking it apart as it cooks, and set aside.

-- Add the oil, onions, carrots and celery to the pan and saute until tender, about 10-15 minutes.
+- Add the oil, onion, carrot, and celery to the pan and cook until tender, about 5-7 minutes.

-- Add the garlic, red pepper flakes and fennel seeds and saute until fragrant, about a minute.
+- Add the garlic, red pepper flakes, fennel seeds, and tomato paste, mix, and cook until fragrant, about a minute.

-- Add the broth, sausage, tomatoes, beans, tomato paste, oregano, bay leaf and parmesan rind, bring to a boil, reduce the heat and simmer for 15 minutes.
-(If you have the time this soup will benefit from being simmered longer.)
+- Add the broth, sausage, tomatoes, beans, oregano, rosemary, thyme, and pasta, bring to a boil, reduce the heat and simmer until the pasta is cooked al-dente tender, about 7 minutes.

-- Season with salt and pepper and serve garnished with parsley and parmesan.
+- Season with salt and pepper, mix in the parsley and enjoy!

 Spinach, White Bean and Turkey Sausage Soup